paulnivin/cni-ipvlan-vpc-k8s/README.md

        v-next

     COMMANDS:
 	 new-interface             Create a new interface
 	 remove-interface          Remove an existing interface
 	 deallocate                Deallocate a private IP
 	 allocate-first-available  Allocate a private IP on the first available interface free-ips                  List all currently unassigned AWS IP addresses eniif                     List all ENI interfaces and their setup with addresses addr                      List all bound IP addresses
-         subnets                   Show available subnets for this host limits                    Display limits for ENI for this instance type bugs                      Show any bugs associated with this instance vpccidr                   Show the VPC CIDRs associated with current interfaces vpcpeercidr               Show the peered VPC CIDRs associated with current interfaces help, h                   Shows a list of commands or help for one command
+	 subnets                   Show available subnets for this host limits                    Display limits for ENI for this instance type bugs                      Show any bugs associated with this instance vpccidr                   Show the VPC CIDRs associated with current interfaces vpcpeercidr               Show the peered VPC CIDRs associated with current interfaces registry-list             List all known free IPs in the internal registry registry-gc               Free all IPs that have remained unused for a given time interval help, h                   Shows a list of commands or help for one command

     GLOBAL OPTIONS:
        --help, -h     show help